OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/20 October 2018.md

 ---

 ## Books, Research, and Cultural Commentary

 - Art, while a skill Laura possesses, is viewed by her as lacking in permanent value compared to other pursuits.
+- Laura discussed R.G.
+Collingwood’s perspective on art as aligning with her own views.

 ---

 ## Notable Warnings or Predictions